 - 2 cups cherry tomatoes

-- ¾ teaspoon kosher salt divided
+- ¾ teaspoon kosher salt (divided)

-- freshly ground black pepper to taste
+- freshly ground black pepper (to taste)

-- fresh basil optional for serving
+- fresh basil (optional for serving)

 Instructions

-- Cut the onions and bell peppers into a small dice and mince the garlic.
-Slice the cherry tomatoes in half.
-Place the frozen lima beans in a bowl and cover with water.
+- Place the frozen lima beans in a bowl and cover with water.
 Microwave for 1 - 2 minutes until they are warmed through, then drain.

 - Add the olive oil to a large skillet over medium heat.
-Add onions and ¼ teaspoon of salt.
+Add onions and ยผ teaspoon of salt.
 Cook until they are translucent and just beginning to brown, 5 - 8 minutes.
-Then add garlic and smoked paprika and stir for 1 - 2 minutes more until fragrant.

 - Remove from heat and stir in the cherry tomatoes, add some freshly ground black pepper.
 Serve topped with fresh basil if desired.